import-js/eslint-plugin-import/README.md

 Reports on assignment to an imported name (or a member of an imported namespace).
 Will also report shadowing (i.e. redeclaration as a variable, function, or parameter);

+## Debugging

 ### `no-errors`

 Reports on errors in the attempt to parse the imported module for exports.

-Primarily useful for debugging, in case imports are not being reported properly by the other rules.
+Primarily useful for determining why imports are not being reported properly by the other rules.
+Pass `include-messages` as an option to include error descriptions in the report.